deleonab/launch-webpage-on-ec2/README.md

-10. Open a web browser and enter your EC2 instance's public IP address or public DNS hostname in the address bar.

 Log into the console, got to your instance and navigate to the details tab to copy the public IP address of tht instance